Roang-zero1/factorio-mod-luacheck/README.md

 }
 ```

+## Sample Workflow

+A sample workflow that uses this action can be found at [Roang-zero1/factorio-mod-actions](https://github.com/Roang-zero1/factorio-mod-actions/blob/master/sample/main.workflow)

 ## Environment Variables

 * `LUACHECKRC_URL` use the luacheckrc at the provided URL instead of the one in the project